biazhong/test/files/A Demo Application.md

 ### 2.1 GSP
-Below is a screenshot of the GUI when GSP is applied to solve the problem:
+The screenshot below displays the PyPRS GUI during GSP execution:

+The performance of GSP on this problem is summarized in the table below:
 ### 2.2 The KT Procedure
+The screenshot below displays the PyPRS GUI during the KT procedure execution:

-Below is a screenshot of the GUI when the KT procedure is applied to solve the problem:
+The performance of the KT procedure on this problem is summarized in the table below:

 ### 2.3 The PASS Procedure
+The screenshot below displays the PyPRS GUI during the PASS procedure execution:

-Below is a screenshot of the GUI when the PASS procedure is applied to solve the problem:
+The performance of the PASS procedure on this problem is summarized in the table below:

 ### 2.4 The FBKT Procedure
+The screenshot below displays the PyPRS GUI during the FBKT procedure execution:

-Below is a screenshot of the GUI when the FBKT procedure is applied to solve the problem:
+The performance of the FBKT procedure on this problem is summarized in the table below:

 ### 2.5 The Custom Procedure